Diocese of Saint-Flour: Revolution

 In the Haut-Auvergne, the new Constitutional diocese was to be called 'Cantal', and it was assigned to the 'Metropole du Sud-Est'.
 The legitimate bishop of Saint-Flour, Ruffo de Bonneval, refused to take the oath to the Constitution, and therefore his seat was declared vacant.
 The electors of 'Cantal' were convened at Aurillac in March 1791, and nearly every village had its candidate.
 Half of the eligible electors refused to participate (198 out of 396), and the remaining voters took some time to sort out the candidates.
 On 15 March, they elected Anne-Alexandre-Marie Thibault, who had been a parish priest at Souppes in the diocese of Meaux.
 He was consecrated in Paris at Nôtre-Dame on 3 April 1791 by Constitutional Bishop Lamourette, his Metropolitan.
 Naturally he did not have his bulls of consecration from Rome, and therefore his consecration was valid, but illegitimate in Canon Law.
 He returned to his diocese in May to considerable hostility; he dismissed all the faculty of the seminary, since they had refused to take the oath to the Constitution, and then returned to Paris, where he was elected a member of the National Convention.
 He never returned, becoming a politician and successfully maneuvering the changes in government up to 1801 and the Concordat.
 He was forced to retire into private life, and died on 26 February 1813 without having been reconciled to the Church.

 Restoration

 The diocese was re-established by the Holy See in accordance with canon law and the Concordat of 1801, which had been agreed by First Consul Napoleon Bonaparte and Pope Pius VII.
 The boundaries of the canonically re-established diocese were aligned, however, to coincide with those of the civil département of Cantal, rather than the territory of the pre-revolutionary diocese.

-The Abbey of Aurillac (fr) is located in the diocesan territory.
+The Abbey of Aurillac is located in the diocesan territory.